mxklb/boluscalculator/README.md

     Then just open the local index.html file in the web browser et voila ...

 ## Implementation Details
-Think of something like a prototype or egineering app.
+Think of something like a prototype or engineering app.
 It's developed as a kind of case study for myself, to learn something about web development technologies and intensive insulin therapy calculations ...
-All is implemented from scratch, no libs where used.
-Plain html with css and java-script.
-For offline usage the app makes heavy use of technics such as _local storrage_ and _cache.manifest_.
+All is implemented from scratch, just one lib [R.js](https://github.com/keithamus/R.js) is used.
+It's all plain html with css and java-script.
+For offline usage the app makes heavy use of techniques such as _local storage_ and _cache.manifest_.

-I'm sure the implementation could be more elegant.
-Feel free to send me pull requests or append the following todo entries.

 Actually the code is not tested, reviewed or validated!
+I'm sure the implementation could be done more elegant, unit-tests are missing .. nothing is optimized ..
+Nevertheless for the actual purpose everything shall work as expected ;)

+Feel free to contribute,

+- report - open issues
+- generate new translations
+- send me feature requests or
+- better send pull requests

-### Todo
+### Translations
-- ~~Add therapy settings for daytime _Late_~~
-- ~~Make different measurement units available~~
-- ~~Form entries should remember/cache values!?~~
-- ~~Default therapy settings should be configureable~~
-- ~~Develop a new more modern, scalable or mobile app~~
-    - ~~Therapy settings should be separated (menu)~~
-    - Steady changing therapy settings (curves/splines)?
-    - ~~Automated daytime detection~~
-- ~~Redesign input elements (fix moz appearance)~~
-- ~~Make final bolus editable .. calculate meal~~
+To contribute translations for your favorite language refer to the [multilang](https://github.com/mxklb/multilang) project.
+IBC uses _multilang_ to generate the all its translations. _multilang_'s documentation is straight forward, it's as easy as generating one and slightly editing two files ..

+### Nice to have ..
-- Make the daytimes time spans user adjustable
+- Make the daytime time-spans user adjustable
-- Refactorings to become a multi-lingual app
+- Interpolate therapy settings (curves/splines)
 - Setup an optional high contrast theme
-- Use more icons to improve setup menue
+- Use more icons to improve setup menu
 - Validate the users input numbers
+- Restructure show-/hide layout
 - Add active insulin features
-- Restructure show-/hide things

 ## License
 Feel free to use, modify, comment or whatever ... this implementation is licensed under [MIT](https://github.com/mxklb/boluscalculator/blob/master/LICENSE).